 DoDEA is a field activity of the Office of the Secretary of Defense.
 It is headed by a director who oversees all agency functions from DoDEA headquarters in Alexandria, Virginia.
-DoDEA's schools are divided into 3 areas: Department of Defense Schools - Europe (DoDDS-E), Department of Defense Schools - Pacific (DoDDS-P) / Domestic Dependent Elementary and Secondary Schools - Guam (DDESS-G), and the Domestic Dependent Elementary and Secondary Schools (DDESS).
+DoDEA's schools are divided into 3 areas: Europe, Pacific, and the Americas.
 Each area is managed by an area director.
 Within each of these three areas, schools are organized into districts headed by superintendents.

 The DoDEA instructional program provides a comprehensive prekindergarten through 12th grade curriculum that is dedicated to attaining highest student achievement for all students.
 Currently 100% of DoDEA schools are accredited and in good standing with their regional accrediting agency.
 Students consistently achieve high scores in the National Assessment of Educational Progress and above the national average on standardized assessments.
 Minority students have been especially successful, scoring at or near the highest in the nation in mathematics.

 DoDEA measures student progress with multiple performance-based assessments.
 The TerraNova standardized test provides DoDEA with results that it can compare to a nation-wide sample.
 DoDEA students also take the National Assessment of Educational Progress (NAEP), which provides comparisons of student achievement in reading, writing, math, and science.
 All DoDEA schools are accredited by the North Central Association Commission on Accreditation and School Improvement (NCA CASI) or the Southern Association of Colleges and Schools Council on Accreditation ans School Improvement (SACS CASI), which provide each school with an independent evaluation.